-Forex lesson #6.
-Part 4.
-Interest rates and negative rollover
+Forex brokers truth (Part 4).
+Interest rates and negative rollovers

 As an educated beginner or an experienced trader, you know a thing or two about interests and rollovers in Forex.

 For holding a trading position open past 17:00 pm, brokers calculate a rollover on it.
 You won’t see this in your account history, but what actually happens is: during a rollover a position is closed and re-opened again.
-Because different countries have different interest rates for their currencies, an interest differential between currency pairs arises.
-This differential can be either positive or negative, which defines the outcome: interest is either earned or charged.
+Because different countries have different interest rates for their currencies, an interest differential between currency pairs occurs.
+This differential can be either positive or negative, which defines the outcome: interest is either earned or charged to your account.

 The list of pairs that collect positive interest when bought or sold and pairs that collect negative interest is well known to experienced traders.